kira924/NextWordGen/README.md

 # NextWordGen: Next-Word Prediction Model
-NextWordGen is my first NLP project that predicts the next word in a sequence using trigrams.
+NextWordPredictor is a beginner project in Natural Language Processing (NLP) focused on predicting the next word in a sequence using trigram models.
-It leverages Wikipedia data, applies Laplace smoothing, and calculates perplexity.
+By leveraging data from Wikipedia, it generates predictions based on prior context.
-Future updates will focus on enhancing prediction accuracy and perplexity evaluation.
+The project incorporates Laplace smoothing and calculates perplexity to assess model accuracy and performance.

 ## Features
 - Next-word prediction: Predicts the next word based on the previous context using trigrams.